Portable-Linux-Apps/Portable-Linux-Apps.github.io/README.md

 ------------------------------------------------------------------------
 # What programs can be installed
-"AM"/"AppMan" installs, removes, updates and manages only standalone programs, ie those programs that can be run from a single directory in which they are contained.
+*"AM"/"AppMan" installs, removes, updates and manages only standalone programs, ie those programs that can be run from a single directory in which they are contained.
 The database aims to be a reference point where you can download all the AppImage packages scattered around the web, otherwise unobtainable, as you would expect from any package manager, through specific installation scripts for each application, as happens with the AUR PKGBUILDs, on Arch Linux.
-You can see all of them [here](https://github.com/ivan-hc/AM/tree/main/programs), divided by architecture.
+You can see all of them [here](https://github.com/ivan-hc/AM/tree/main/programs), divided by architecture.*

-NOTE that currently my work focuses on applications for [x86_64](https://github.com/ivan-hc/AM/tree/main/programs/x86_64) architecture, but it is possible to extend "AM" to all other available architectures.
-If you are interested, you can deliberately join this project to improve the available lists.
+*NOTE that currently my work focuses on applications for [x86_64](https://github.com/ivan-hc/AM/tree/main/programs/x86_64) architecture, but it is possible to extend "AM" to all other available architectures.
+If you are interested, you can deliberately join this project to improve the available lists.*

-1. **PROGRAMS**, they are taken:
+*1. **PROGRAMS**, they are taken:*
-- from official sources (see Firefox, Thunderbird, Blender, NodeJS, Chromium Latest, Platform Tools...);
-- extracted from official .deb/tar/zip packages;
+*- from official sources (see Firefox, Thunderbird, Blender, NodeJS, Chromium Latest, Platform Tools...);* *- extracted from official .deb/tar/zip packages;*
-- from the repositories and official sites of individual developers.
+*- from the repositories and official sites of individual developers.*

-2. **APPIMAGES**, they are taken:
+*2. **APPIMAGES**, they are taken:*
-- from official sources (if the upstream developers provide them);
-- from AppImage recipes to be compiled on-the-fly with [pkg2appimage](https://github.com/AppImage/pkg2appimage) and [appimagetool](https://github.com/AppImage/AppImageKit);
+*- from official sources (if the upstream developers provide them);* *- from AppImage recipes to be compiled on-the-fly with [pkg2appimage](https://github.com/AppImage/pkg2appimage) and [appimagetool](https://github.com/AppImage/AppImageKit);*
-- from unofficial third-party developers, but only if an official release is not available.
+*- from unofficial third-party developers, but only if an official release is not available.*

-3. **FIREFOX PROFILES** to run as webapps, the ones with suffix "ffwa-" in the apps list.
+*3. **FIREFOX PROFILES** to run as webapps, the ones with suffix "ffwa-" in the apps list.*

-4. **THIRD-PARTY LIBRARIES** (see [here](https://github.com/ivan-hc/AM/blob/main/libraries/libs-list)) if they are not provided in your distribution's repositories.
-These are to be installed in truly exceptional cases.
+*4. **THIRD-PARTY LIBRARIES**, needed if they are not provided in your distribution's repositories.
+These are to be installed in truly exceptional cases.*

-You can consult basic information, links to sites and sources used through the related command `am -a $PROGRAM` or `appman -a $PROGRAM`, or visit [**portable-linux-apps.github.io/apps**](https://portable-linux-apps.github.io/apps).
+*You can consult basic information, links to sites and sources used through the related command `am -a $PROGRAM` or `appman -a $PROGRAM`, that uses the same pages of this site.*

 ------------------------------------------------------------------------